tberg12/ocular/README.md

 * `-markovVerticalOffset`: Use Markov chain to generate vertical offsets.
 (Slower, but more accurate.
 Turning on Markov offsets my require larger beam size for good results.)
 Default: false

-* `-beamSize`: Size of beam for viterbi inference.
+* `-beamSize`: Size of beam for Viterbi inference.
 (Usually in range 10-50.
 Increasing beam size can improve accuracy, but will reduce speed.)
 Default: 10

 * `-emissionEngine`: Engine to use for inner loop of emission cache computation. `DEFAULT`: Uses Java on CPU, which works on any machine but is the slowest method. `OPENCL`: Faster engine that uses either the CPU or integrated GPU (depending on processor) and requires OpenCL installation. `CUDA`: Fastest method, but requires a discrete NVIDIA GPU and CUDA installation.